sumeet/rtracker/README.markdown

 # rtracker

-A simple Python BitTorrent tracker and a REST web interface.
+A simple BitTorrent tracker and a REST web interface.

+Depends on:

++ Python
++ Werkzeug
++ Redis
++ CouchDB